lecafard/node-db-ids/README.md

 ### Encrypting an ID

-Encrypt an ID using the secret key and a scope.
-You can also provide an optional 32-bit tag:
+Encrypt up to a 96 bit ID using the secret key and a scope.

 ```js
 const encrypted = provider.fromParts({ id: 1n, scope: "tbl" });